cBioPortal/cbioportal/docs/Deployment-Procedure.md

 To obtain information such as usernames, passwords, hostnames - ask Avery, Angelica, Rob, Manda, and Ino.

 ## Updating Importers/Data Fetchers
 Importers (code found [here](https://github.com/knowledgesystems/pipelines)) and data fetchers (code found [here](https://github.com/knowledgesystems/cmo-pipelines)) use code from the cBioPortal codebase.
-This dependency is packaged with the genome-nexus-annotation-pipeline and specified in the pipelines importer pom.
+The cbioportal dependency is packaged with the genome-nexus-annotation-pipeline and specified in the pipelines importer pom.

 The following steps are used during releases/updates to build new importers with the **most-up-to-date** cBioPortal and genome-nexus-annotation-pipeline code.
 All steps should be performed on the pipelines machine.